arhat-dev/template-arhat-device/cicd/deploy/charts/template-arhat-ext-go/README.md

-# template-arhat-ext-go
+# template-go

-`template-arhat-ext-go` is a template repo for extension development using `arhat-proto`
+`template-go` is a template repo for extension development using `arhat-proto`

 ## Introduction

-This is the sample helm chart for [template-arhat-ext-go](https://github.com/arhat-dev/template-arhat-ext-go)
+This is the sample helm chart for [template-go](https://github.com/arhat-ext/template-go)

 ## Prerequisites